In the past two years, whenever working on enterprise-level AI projects, one term has been almost unavoidable: "RAG" (Retrieval-Augmented Generation).

 What’s truly worth discussing is never "whether to implement RAG," but "what problem are you actually facing?"

-The capabilities of vector-based RAG are actually quite clear.
+The capabilities of vector-based RAG are actually very clear.
 It’s only good at one thing: helping you find "semantically similar" snippets in a pile of text.
-Note the word: similar.
+Pay attention to this word: similar.

 RAG essentially provides "clues," not "knowledge."

-It prioritizes coverage over precision.
+It prioritizes coverage, not precision.
 This works well in scenarios like emotional chatting, personal note-taking, or brainstorming for writing inspiration.
-But in to-B business contexts, the core tasks often demand the opposite from models.
-Code, financial standards, compliance clauses, approval workflows—getting even a single word wrong in these tasks could lead to serious issues.
+But in to-B business contexts, the core tasks demand the opposite from models.
+Code, financial standards, compliance clauses, approval processes—in these tasks, even a single wrong character can lead to incidents.

-I often use a vivid analogy: if your private knowledge base contains mostly curse words following "Hello~," then a model connected to RAG might actually curse back when someone says "Hello~."
-It’s just doing probabilistic matching—it doesn’t understand context or causality.
-This logical blindness makes it unsuitable for rigorous production environments.
+I often use a vivid analogy: if in your private knowledge base, "Hello~" is often followed by a curse word, then a model connected to RAG might actually curse back when someone says "Hello~."
+That’s because it’s just doing probabilistic matching; it doesn’t understand context or causality.
+This logical blindness means it can’t function well in rigorous production environments.

 Besides being imprecise, RAG has another fatal flaw that most people overlook: misleading due to lag.

-Business operations are dynamic.
-Rules might have changed last week, but RAG’s vector database is often a static "archive of outdated records."
-Due to the high cost of maintaining and reconstructing vector indexes, many systems are filled with obsolete SOPs and invalid parameters.
+Business operations are dynamic; rules might have changed last week, but RAG’s vector database is often a static "archive of old accounts."
+Due to the high cost of maintaining and reconstructing vector indexes, many systems are filled with outdated SOPs and invalid parameters.

-This mechanism can trap the model in a "knowledge poisoning" pitfall.
-The retrieval algorithm, based on semantic similarity, feeds the model what looks like relevant but actually outdated "discarded truths."
-The model doesn’t know the business has changed; it will confidently use outdated information to mislead you into making wrong decisions.
+This mechanism can trap models in a "knowledge poisoning" pitfall.
+The retrieval algorithm, based on semantic similarity, feeds the model with what looks similar but is actually outdated "obsolete truths."
+The model doesn’t know the business has changed; it will just use a highly professional tone to mislead you into making wrong decisions with outdated information.
 Such high-cost interference is a disaster in fast-paced business operations.

 A recent representative discussion comes from Boris Cherny, the lead engineer of Anthropic’s Claude Code.

-In short, they made the model work like an engineer using the command line.
-The result was a dramatic improvement in efficiency and a significant reduction in system complexity.
+In short, it’s about making the model use the command line like an engineer.
+The result was a crushing improvement in efficiency, along with a significant reduction in system complexity.

 Why?
 Because code requires 100% certainty.

 grep provides definitive answers—with line numbers, context, and accountability.
-Vector retrieval, on the other hand, is a black box.
-You never know why it retrieves a particular result, and debugging it is extremely difficult.
+Vector recall is a black box; you never know why it matched something, and it’s extremely hard to debug.
 When a task demands absolute correctness, fuzzy matching is just planting landmines for yourself.

-Most enterprise projects face three hard constraints: they need to be fast, appear advanced, and be reportable.
-Whether the solution is sustainable in the long term often takes a backseat.
+Most enterprise projects have three hard constraints: they need to be fast, look advanced, and be reportable.
+Whether the results are sustainable in the long term often comes later.

-Many internal methodologies within enterprises are just comfort-zone SOPs resulting from organizational inertia and low knowledge ceilings.
+Many internal methodologies within enterprises are just comfort-zone SOPs born from a lack of organizational vitality and low knowledge ceilings.
 RAG forces models to adapt to this low-level knowledge, effectively solidifying mediocre thinking.
-It makes companies spend a fortune only to end up with a "digital parrot" that repeats outdated internal regulations, hindering genuine organizational progress.
+It makes companies spend a fortune only to end up with a "digital parrot" that merely repeats outdated internal regulations, hindering genuine organizational evolution.

-If you actually undertake foundational improvements—like restructuring knowledge systems, cleaning data, streamlining processes, building knowledge graphs, implementing rule-based systems, or redesigning business architectures—these efforts are valuable.
-But they take time, cost more, involve higher risks, require cross-department collaboration, and nobody wants to take the blame.
+If you actually undertake foundational reforms—like restructuring knowledge systems, cleaning data, streamlining processes, building knowledge graphs, creating rule systems, or redesigning business architectures—these are all valuable.
+But they take time, are costly, risky, require cross-departmental collaboration, and no one wants to take the blame.

-On the other hand, implementing RAG only requires bundling documents, chunking them, generating embeddings, connecting to a vector database, and adding a chat UI.
-You can have a demo in two weeks and "deliver" the project in a month.
+On the other hand, implementing RAG only requires bundling documents, chunking them, doing embeddings, connecting a vector database, and adding a conversational UI.
+You can have a demo in two weeks and "acceptance" in a month.
 From a project management perspective, it’s almost the only realistic solution.

-I call this type of technical delivery "AI sticker engineering."
-It looks advanced but offers no long-term compounding benefits.
-Worse, it creates an illusion within the organization that "we’ve already achieved AI transformation," delaying the difficult but essential digital reforms.
+I call this form of technology delivery "AI sticker engineering."
+It looks advanced but yields no long-term compound benefits.
+Worse, it creates an illusion within the enterprise, making people think "we’ve already completed AI transformation," thereby delaying the truly difficult but important digital reforms.

 From this perspective, RAG can sometimes even be a barrier to progress.